Hallucinogenic plants in Chinese herbals: Xiaojun: species unknown

 In Japan, both medieval and modern sources record laughing mushrooms.
 An 11th-century story in the Konjaku Monogatarishū describes a group of Buddhist nuns who ate maitake (舞茸 "dancing mushrooms") and began to laugh and dance uncontrollably.
-It is also known as the waraitake (笑茸 "laughing mushroom"), which scholars have identified as the Panaeolus papilionaceus or Petticoat Mottlegill; the related Panaeolus cinctulus or Banded Mottlegill; and the psilocybin mushroom Gymnopilus junonius or Laughing Cap also called ōwaraitake (大笑茸 "Big Laughing Mushroom").
+It is also known as the waraitake (笑茸 "laughing mushroom"), which scholars have identified as the Panaeolus papilionaceus (despite this species not being psychoactive, unlike other species in the Panaeolus genus); the related Panaeolus cinctulus or Banded Mottlegill; and the Gymnopilus junonius (which is not psychoactive, although other Gymnopilus species are) or Laughing Cap also called ōwaraitake (大笑茸 "Big Laughing Mushroom").

 In a study on early Daoist practitioners searching for the elixir of Immortality, Needham and Lu mention the possible use of hallucinogenic plants, such as Amanita muscaria "fly agaric" and xiaojun "laughing mushrooms".
 Based on Tang dynasty and Song dynasty references, they tentatively identify it as a Panaeolus or Pholiota and suggest that the properties of at least some psychoactive mushrooms were widely known.
 They predict the further exploration of hallucinogenic fungi and other plants in Daoism and in Chinese culture in general "will be an exciting task".